P-ule-P/PUGPUL25129_fto2502_Group-B2_Pugisho-Pule_JSL05/Readme.md

 ## Project Description 🧾

 A simple, JavaScript-driven Kanban board tailored for monitoring career growth milestones.
 It presents tasks in a clear visual layout across three workflow stages—🔵 TODO, 🟣 DOING, and 🟢 DONE—using interactive cards and a modal-based editing system.
-Built with plain JavaScript and direct DOM manipulation, it showcases essential frontend development concepts without relying on external libraries.
+Built with vanilla JavaScript, it features local storage persistence, form validation, and a mobile-responsive design without external dependencies.

 ---